How Positive Thinking Improves Your Health

 Positive Thinking

 Fredrickson tested the impact of positive emotions on the brain by setting up a little experiment.
-During this experiment, she divided her research subjects into 5 groups and showed each group different film clips.
-The first two groups were shown clips that created positive emotions.
+During this experiment, she divided her research subjects into five groups and showed each group different film clips.
+Researchers showed the first two groups clips that created positive emotions.
 Group 1 saw images that created feelings of joy.
 Group 2 saw images that created feelings of contentment.
-The last two groups were shown clips that created negative emotions.
+The scientists showed the last two groups clips that created negative emotions.
 Group 3 was the control group.
 They saw images that were neutral and produced no significant emotion.
 Group 4 saw images that created feelings of fear.
 Group 5 saw images that created feelings of anger.

 Effects